5 Amazing Greek islands close to Athens

 How to reach Hydra

-Spetses is one of the Greek islands near Athens that uniquely combines elegance and tradition.
+Spetses is one of the Greek islands close to Athens that combines elegance and tradition.
 With its historic villas, enchanting beaches and refined atmosphere, Spetses is one of the most beautiful islands near Athens, ideal for a romantic getaway or a relaxing vacation.

 Beaches of Spetses